-Isobel Mortimer is a clarinettist, composer and workshop facilitator.
+Isobel Mortimer is a clarinettist, composer and music teacher.
 Her work focuses on exploring non-traditional modes of performance, blurring the boundary between 'performer' and 'creator' and broadening access to arts participation.
 She believes that inter-disciplinary exploration and collaboration is the key to creating exciting, original works which challenge and engage contemporary audiences.

 Isobel has collaborated with choreographers of the Northern Ballet School, filmmaker Barney Cunningham and arts production company Collective31.
 She has participated in projects such as Animiiki Physical Theatre's Northern Theatre Laboratory, Manchester Contemporary Youth Opera (ensemble led by the Vonnegut Collective), and performed her own composition, 'Points of Light', in a unique composition/clarinet masterclass series led by Mark Simpson.

-A graduate of the University of Birmingham and the Royal Northern College of Music, Isobel is originally from Cumbria, where she trained for many years with the Cumbria Youth Contemporary Dance Company.
+A graduate of the University of Birmingham and the Royal Northern College of Music, Isobel now lives in her native county of Cumbria, where she teaches for Cumbria Music Service.